 LANSING, Mich.
 (Michigan News Source) – Michigan is poised to make history in the legal fight for animal rights.
 With the introduction of House Bill No. 6024 on October 15, 2024, by Representatives Stephanie A. Young (D-Detroit) and Kara Hope (D-Holt), animals might soon have a dedicated voice in court.
-This groundbreaking bill aims to allow volunteer advocates to represent animals in cases of cruelty, neglect, or even custody disputes, ensuring that their interests are considered in the legal process.
+This groundbreaking bill aims to allow volunteer advocates to represent animals in criminal cases of cruelty, neglect, or even custody disputes, ensuring that their interests are considered in the legal process.

 Speaking for the voiceless: how the bill works.